-ADC conversion Time/Frequency Calculation in STM32
+ADC conversion Time/Frequency Calculation

 I have already covered How to use ADC in STM32.
 None of those tutorials actually covered the precise way to measure the conversion time or frequency for the ADC.
 Today in this tutorial, we will cover How to measure ADC conversion Time or conversion Frequency.